Mocny31/ATM_bankaccount/README.md

 # ATM-bankaccount
- A simple Python script that simulates ATM/bank account
+ A simple Python script that simulates ATM/bank account.
+Skills used:
+- python
+- OOP